 The gif below gives an impression of the type of data the student will be working with.

-The student will have immediate access to 60 cine MRI studies with binary labels (adhesions or no adhesions) extracted from radiology reports.
-10 of these studies are annotated with bounding boxes.
+The student will have immediate access to 60 cine MRI studies with binary labels (adhesions or no adhesions) extracted from radiology reports and abdominal cavity segmentations.
+In 10 of these studies, adhesions are annotated with bounding boxes.
 Soon, this database will be extended to more than 300 cine MRI studies with labels from another hospital.

 Students will be supervised by a DIAG research member whose research is dedicated to adhesion detection with machine learning techniques.
 Depending on the project progression, they will be guided to set up an automatic CNN-based system for detecting adhesions to the abdominal wall, in the lesser pelvis and between bowel loops.
 The final deliverable will be a publicly available algorithm on the platform Grand Challenge.
 Students get access to the high-performance deep learning cluster of DIAG, named SOL, for running machine learning experiments.